ZPI-2023-IST/Documentation/source/visualization.rst

           "data": "JSON_DATA",
         }

     - **Description:** As a response GUI should send a url link which leads to visualization page.
+This link is connected to visual representation of a game - see **2.
+Show Visualization Endpoint** for more details.

 2. **Show Visualization Endpoint**

    - **URL:** `/freecell`
    - **Method:** `GET`
    - **Response Format:** `HTML`
-   - **Description:** This url provides a visual representation of posted data.
+   - **Description:** This url provides a visual representation of posted data, and should be sent as `url` parameter in a response to POST request to **1.
+Generate Visualization Endpoint**.
    - **Customization:** This url can and should be modified for a specific game, this is only an example.